Thursday, November 14, 2024

 The soil is sandy and of volcanic origin with a substantial portion of ripiddu (lapilli and eruptive pumice) intermixed with red soils from the Sahara Desert deposited here by the aforementioned winds.
 The sandy soils drain rapidly, forcing the roots to dig deep in search of moisture and nutrients.

 The EtnaDOC Consorzio recently introduced a new DOC map with 142 contrade, eight of which are located in the Milo comune.
-The map, and the expanded Milo section, is illustrated in the chart below.
+The map, with an exploded Milo section, is illustrated in the chart below.

 Information source: Ugo Nicosia (Marketing and Communications Director, Azienda Agricola Iuppa) communication with Brandon Tokash